On this page

 Overview

-Expressions used outside of these areas should continue using the features and syntax of Okta Expression Language.
+Expressions used outside of these areas should continue using the features and syntax of Expression Language.
 This document is updated as new capabilities are added to the language.
-Okta Expression Language is based on a subset of SpEL functionality (opens new window).
+Expression Language is based on a subset of SpEL functionality (opens new window).

 Unsupported features

-Referencing attributes
+Reference attributes

 Okta User Profile